-We will remain an emerging growth company until the earliest of (a) the last day of our fiscal year during which we have generated total annual gross revenue of at least \$1.07 billion; (b) the last day of our fiscal year following the fifth anniversary of the completion of our IPO; (c) the date on which we have issued more than \$1.0 billion in nonconvertible debt securities during the prior three-year period; or (d) the date on which we are deemed to be a "large accelerated filer" under the Exchange Act.
+We will remain an emerging growth company until the earliest of (a) the last day of our fiscal year during which we have generated total annual gross revenue of at least \$1.235 billion; (b) the last day of our fiscal year following the fifth anniversary of the completion of our IPO; (c) the date on which we have issued more than \$1.0 billion in nonconvertible debt securities during the prior three-year period; or (d) the date on which we are deemed to be a "large accelerated filer" under the Exchange Act.
+We shall cease to be an emerging growth company commencing on January 1, 2024.